New features and other important changes in NDB Cluster 7.6 which are likely to be of interest are shown in the following list:

 NDBnow tracks I/O lag mode globally, so that this state is reported as soon as at least one thread is writing in I/O lag mode; it then makes sure that the reduced write speed for this LCP is enforced for all LDM threads for the duration of the slowdown condition.
 Because the reduction in write speed is now observed by other LDM instances, overall capacity is increased; this enables the disk overload (or other condition inducing I/O lag) to be overcome more quickly in such cases than it was previously.

 NDB error identification.
-Error messages and information can be obtained using the mysql client in NDB 7.6.4 and later from a new
+Error messages and information can be obtained using the mysql client in NDB 7.6 from a new

 error_messagestable in the

 ndbinfoinformation database.
-In addition, the 7.6.4 release introduces a command-line client ndb_perror for obtaining information from NDB error codes; this replaces using perror with
+In addition, NDB 7.6 introduces a new command-line client ndb_perror for obtaining information from NDB error codes; this replaces using perror with